Super Falcons: 'Negative' comment proves Randy Waldrum is out of his depth as Nigeria boss

 The fact that he thought it would be glossed over is proof positive that he is out of his depth in the role, and he would do well to educate himself quickly on the nature of the position he was appointed into.

 If reports are to be believed, a measure of damage limitation will no doubt take place, and Waldrum will walk back his bizarre diatribe.
-Following this, there might even be a measure of conciliation from him to the media in the form of a softening of his hardline stance.
+Following this, there might even be some conciliation from him toward the media in the form of a softening of his hardline stance.
 If that all comes off, would all be well in the world then?

 Hardly.

 His attitude to the Nigerian media is more a symptom than anything.
 It speaks to the lack of professionalism and process that governs the interaction of Nigerian national teams with the media.
-It is only within the wild west, catch-as-catch-can approach that characterises media relations in this part of the world that a manager would consider the press an obstruction and an inconvenience.
+It is only within the wild west, catch-as-catch-can landscape of media relations in this part of the world that a manager would consider the press an obstruction and an inconvenience.
 “We don’t need media following us around”?
 Really?

 It is as a result of this failure of administration on the part of the Nigerian football apparatus that members of the Nigerian press often have to rely on the good graces of individual players.
 Being beholden to the players one is meant to be covering dispassionately and objectively makes for a suboptimal dynamic, and contributes to the relative lack of bite that is the hallmark of a lot of its reports.